-Rates for motorcycle coverage are higher.
+Insurance rates for motorcycle coverage are higher than car insurance.
 But the overall cost is typically lower than car insurance.
 The rates for motorcycle insurance are comparatively more expensive than regular car insurance.

 Despite higher rates, the bottom line cost of your motorcycle insurance will probably be less than your car insurance.
-The reason for this is that most people don't use their motorcycle as their primary transportation vehicle.
+The reason for this is that most people don't use their motorcycles as their primary transportation.

-In other words, if you have a motorcycle you're probably not using it to commute to work 5 days a week.
-You are also not riding it in the rain, snow or other bad weather conditions.
+In other words, if you have a motorcycle you're probably not using it to commute to work five days a week.
+You are also not riding it in the rain, snow, or other bad weather conditions.
 Most motorcycles sit in the garage and only come out occasionally for recreation when the weather is good.
-You also can't have 3 passengers on your motorcycle with you either.
+You also can't have three passengers on your motorcycle with you either.

 Many motorcycle policies have single rider limitations.
 For these reasons, motorcycle insurance policies are usually less expensive than the policy for your everyday vehicle.

 Rate increases for motorcycle insurance policies are generally based on the same factors as car insurance - driving history, location, etc. However, with motorcycle insurance, the type of bike can have a very noticeable impact on insurance rates.
 The slower, safer types of motorcycles are cheaper to insure compared to the racing bikes.

 Full Coverage for a Motorcycle Accident Means Nothing